Geoffrey Evans (British Army officer): India, Burma and Siam

 In April 1942 Evans was advanced to brigadier and appointed Commandant of the Staff College, Quetta in India.
 In October 1943 Evans became Brigadier on the General Staff or BGS at IV Corps at Imphal where the newly arrived army commander, William Slim was preparing for a decisive encounter with the Japanese.
 In February 1944 Evans became commanding officer of 9th Indian Infantry Brigade, part of 5th Indian Infantry Division which was fighting on Slim's Indian XV Corps front to the south in the Arakan.
 On the day of his arrival the Japanese launched their Ha-Go offensive resulting in loss of contact with 7th Indian Infantry Division's commander, Frank Messervy.
 Evans was ordered to hand over command of his brigade and make his way to 7th Indian Division's Admin Box at Sinzweya, take control and hold the position against attacks.
 Having ordered an infantry battalion and a mountain artillery regiment to follow him Evans arrived on foot to discover that the only fighting force in the box was a light Anti-Aircraft / Anti-Tank regiment.
 He quickly armed and organised the cooks, drivers and other support troops which were joined by the two units following from his brigade and some time later two squadrons of tanks and some further artillery and infantry.
 When Messervy arrived, he left the defence of the box to Evans so that he himself could concentrate on the direction of the rest of the division.
 For three weeks there was intense, often hand to hand, fighting during which the Japanese broke into the perimeter on a number of occasions.
 Slim and his commanders had developed tactics to counter Japanese infiltration and encirclement techniques by holding on to forward positions and tasking reserve formations to advance to relieve them.
 So, although the Admin Box was cut off, it was well supplied by air drop.
 Maintaining their forward positions also allowed the XV Corps to interfere with Japanese supplies which came exclusively overland.
 By the third week in February the Japanese force was starving and obliged to break off.
-By 24 February the siege of the Admin Box had been lifted and the Japanese had conceded their first defeat on land since the start of the war.
+By 24 February the siege of the Admin Box had been lifted.

 Evans was then given command of 123rd Indian Brigade, also part of 5th Indian Division, which was flown from the Arakan to Imphal to reinforce IV Corps.
 The brigade played an active role in the heavy fighting during the Battle of Imphal.
 When, in July 1944, the 5th Division's commander, Harold Rawdon Briggs, was rested Evans was appointed acting major-general (his permanent rank having been advanced to lieutenant-colonel in June) and appointed general officer commanding (GOC) of the 5th Indian Infantry Division.
 By mid-September the division had fought its way in appalling monsoon conditions, over 120 mi down the road towards Tiddim to cross the Manipur River when Evans contracted typhoid and was evacuated to India.